 Think about the other elements of wall decoration too.
-Wall art, display shelves, mirrors, hanging textiles and built-in bookcases can all be used to reinforce your bedroom’s style and stamp your own personality on the space.
+A dado rail, wall art, display shelves, mirrors, hanging textiles and built-in bookcases can all be used to reinforce your bedroom’s style and stamp your own personality on the space.

 Hopefully these tips have inspired you to transform your master bedroom into a room you love to spend time in.
 Do you have any top tips for giving a bedroom wow factor?